ryanbenac33/koop-provider-OpenGround/README.md

 **How is the OpenGround Data Accessed?** All data is hosted on a USACE cloud, Bentley owned server.
 To access the data, we must provide authentication and a request to the OpenGround API.
 This allows us to request the data we need from the API and have it returned to us in a usable, JSON format.
 More information about the API [can be found here](https://documenter.getpostman.com/view/5790939/RzfniRf1) This provider is configured using service account credentials (NOT included in this repo due to security concerns).

+Conceptual diagram of how Koop accesses data and serves it up for access:
 ![Koop Conceptual Diagram](example-data/new_expanded_conceptual_diagram.png)

 ## Current Build Status